YOU54F/pact_cli/README.md

 Usage: pact_cli [COMMAND]

 Commands:
-  pact-broker
+  extension    Pact CLI extensions are repositories that provide additional gh commands pact-broker
   pactflow
-  completions  Generates completion scripts for your shell docker       Run the Pact Broker as a Docker container examples     download example projects project      Pact project actions for setting up and managing pact projects standalone   Install & Run the Pact Broker in $HOME/traveling-broker plugin       CLI utility for Pact plugins mock         Standalone Pact mock server stub         Pact Stub Server 0.0.9 verifier
+  completions  Generates completion scripts for your shell docker       Run the Pact Broker as a Docker container examples     download example projects project      Pact project actions for setting up and managing pact projects standalone   Install & Run the Pact Broker with a bundled ruby runtime in $HOME/traveling-broker plugin       CLI utility for Pact plugins mock         Standalone Pact mock server stub         Pact Stub Server 0.0.10 verifier
   help         Print this message or the help of the given subcommand(s)